 But NAR and industry groups voice support for multifamily tenant protections, including 30-day written notice for rent increases.

-The National Association of REALTORS®, the Housing Solutions Coalition and industry groups are speaking out against the Biden administration’s proposed rent caps that are shown to reduce housing supply and fail to improve communities.
+The National Association of REALTORS®, the Housing Solutions Coalition and industry groups are speaking out against the Biden administration’s proposed rent caps.
+Rent control is shown to reduce housing supply, and it consistently fails to improve communities.
 The White House plan calls for capping rent increases at 5% per year on landlords who own more than 50 units.

 “Price controls may seem appealing, but they have backfired on local governments and harmed the people we need to help the most,” says NAR President Kevin Sears.
 “Developers are reluctant to build in areas where the government imposes rent controls on new buildings, and these policies actually decrease the supply of low- to mid-range housing units.”